 Are there legacy systems to be replaced and if so, is there data to be migrated?

-How often will you review progress during the life of the project?
+How often do you review progress during the life of the project?

-Before you start any project you need a reliable, realistic estimation of what it will cost to implement:
+Before you start any project you need a reliable, realistic estimation of what it costs to implement:

 Planning your project consolidates the preparation.
 Here you need to start converting the goals and expectations into a well-defined roadmap consisting of concrete tasks, bound by clear communication, with stringent reviews to measure progress.

-A clean handover ensures that the appropriate persona/groups are aware of their responsibilites within the project.
+A clean handover ensures that the appropriate persona/groups are aware of their responsibilities within the project.